aCubeIT/ML-For-LifeSciences/README.md

-# ML-For-LifeSciences
+# Machine Learning for Life Sciences

-One month course on Machine Learning for Life Sciences.
+One month course on Machine Learning for Life Sciences by aCubeIT.

+Repository for all lecture notes, labs, and projects resources.